SmartTechUnLimited/Organization-s_Calculator_pro/README.md

 RationalNumbers Class
 The RationalNumbers class represents rational numbers and provides methods for various operations:

--Constructor: Initializes a rational number with a numerator and a non-zero denominator.
+- Constructor: Initializes a rational number with a numerator and a non-zero denominator.
 It throws an exception if the denominator is zero.
--addition: Performs addition with another rational number.
+- addition: Performs addition with another rational number.
--subtraction: Performs subtraction with another rational number.
+- subtraction: Performs subtraction with another rational number.
--multiplication: Performs multiplication with another rational number.
+- multiplication: Performs multiplication with another rational number.
--division: Performs division with another rational number.
+- division: Performs division with another rational number.
 It throws an exception if the divisor's numerator is zero.
--convertToFloat: Converts the rational number to a floating-point number.
+- convertToFloat: Converts the rational number to a floating-point number.
--absoluteValue: Computes the absolute value of the rational number.
+- absoluteValue: Computes the absolute value of the rational number.
--toString: Returns a string representation of the rational number in the form "numerator/denominator".
+- toString: Returns a string representation of the rational number in the form "numerator/denominator".
 Part 2
 This Java program calculates the factorial of integers within the range 0 to 15.
 It demonstrates exception handling for handling invalid input and factorial calculation errors.